bwhtdev/bwhtdev/README.md

 > *I'm a full-stack programmer from Richmond, VA.*

 ### Now
-Lately, I've been learning Ruby, Nix, and Golang and experimenting with self-hosting.
+Lately, I've been learning Golang, Nix, and Ruby and experimenting with self-hosting.

 ### Languages/Tools
 #### Programming Languages